trungtin-dinh/choucroute/paper/paper.md

 CHOUCROUTE is structured into three main stages:

 1. **Homogeneous region detection**
    Candidate pixel blocks are selected (guided by spatial structure and intensity heuristics).
 A reference spectrum is estimated from the candidate set using a fast separability-based procedure [@Hemsley2022_SA].
 The corresponding coded data are predicted and residuals are computed.
-Homogeneity is accepted only if residuals satisfy a set of statistical tests (see below).
+Homogeneity is accepted only if residuals satisfy a set of statistical tests.

 2. **Region growing**
    Starting from a validated seed region, neighboring pixels (or blocks) are iteratively considered for inclusion.
 Each growth step uses the same predict-and-test principle to ensure that adding pixels preserves statistical homogeneity.

 3. **Class merging**
    When a new homogeneous region is detected, CHOUCROUTE tests whether it is statistically compatible with any existing class.
-Compatibility is evaluated by forming a balanced pooled set of pixels from the two regions/classes, estimating a reference spectrum, predicting coded data, and applying the statistical tests to the residuals.
+Compatibility is evaluated by forming a balanced pooled set of pixels from the two regions, estimating a reference spectrum, predicting coded data, and applying the statistical tests to the residuals.
 If validated, the regions are merged; otherwise a new class label is created.

 This three-stage design yields a label map and a set of class reference spectra, without requiring full cube reconstruction.

 ## Statistical validation

-CHOUCROUTE assumes (locally) additive, centered Gaussian noise on coded measurements, with unknown variance, which is a common approximation in photon-limited imaging when intensities are sufficiently high [@GoureBrun1997].
+CHOUCROUTE assumes locally additive, centered Gaussian noise on coded measurements, with unknown variance, which is a common approximation in photon-limited imaging when intensities are sufficiently high [@GoureBrun1997].
 The homogeneity decision relies on two complementary types of tests applied to residuals:

 - a **mean test** to check that residuals are centered (Student t-test) [@Student1908];
-- **normality tests** suited to small sample sizes, including Kolmogorov-Smirnov (and Lilliefors variant), Anderson-Darling, and Shapiro-Wilk [@KS1933; @Lilliefors1967; @AndersonDarling1952; @ShapiroWilk1965].
+- **normality tests** suited to small sample sizes, including Kolmogorov–Smirnov (with Lilliefors correction), Anderson–Darling, and Shapiro–Wilk [@Kolmogorov1933; @Lilliefors1967; @AndersonDarling1952; @ShapiroWilk1965].

 The test ensemble increases robustness across a range of residual behaviors and limited local sample sizes.